Why do we get ill on holiday?

 These are my top five tips for boosting your immune system in time for your summer break.

-- Sleep tight.
-Sleeping for between seven to nine hours each night is the recommended amount of sleep for adults.
+- Get a good night's sleep.
+How much sleep you need varies from person to person but it’s generally thought that most adults need between seven to nine hours of sleep each night.
 A good night’s sleep ensures your body is well-rested and better prepared to combat any illness which may come your way.

 - Diversify your diet.
-Upping your intake of foods rich in antioxidants, including leafy green vegetables, berries and citrus fruits (try and eat a rainbow as all fruit and veg have different vitamins and minerals), and adding a probiotic yogurt to your diet will boost your immune system.
+Up your intake of foods rich in antioxidants, including leafy green vegetables, berries and citrus fruits.
+Try and eat a rainbow as all fruit and veg have different vitamins and minerals that promote good health and prevent illness.
+You could also add a probiotic yogurt to your diet to help boost your immune system.
 Probiotics have the added benefit of reducing the risk of gastrointestinal infections (ie a tummy bug), which often occur when travelling.

-- Exercise.
-Exercising has a positive effect on your immune system.
+- Get some exercise.
+Exercising has a positive effect on your health in a number of different ways.
 For example, the switch between breathing through your nose and mouth that happens when you’re exercising can get rid of harmful particles in your airways and lungs.

 - Relax, refresh, revive.
 In the lead up to your holiday, make time to relax and unwind..
 This can help make the transition from a busy working environment to a peaceful paradise easier on your body and mind.
 Our mindfulness information can help you get started.